AnyLog-co/documentation/deployments/Docker/operator_node_deployment_process.md

 In the example, the node is part of a [nebula overlay network](../Networking%20&%20Security/nebula.md), with the TCP connection set to bind.

-For directions to start a Operator node please visit the [deployment process](deploying_node.md) document. configurations used for this deployment can be found [here](https://raw.githubusercontent.com/AnyLog-co/deployments/master/docker-compose/anylog-operator/anylog_configs.env)
+For directions to start an Operator node please visit the [deployment process](deploying_node.md) document. configurations used for this deployment can be found [here](https://raw.githubusercontent.com/AnyLog-co/deployments/master/docker-compose/anylog-operator/anylog_configs.env)

 Note, the sample configurations use _SQLite_ so that users can take it run.
-However, we recommnad utilizing Relational databases, such as _PostgreSQL_, for large scale projects when/if possible.
+However, we recommend utilizing Relational databases, such as _PostgreSQL_, for large scale projects when/if possible.

 ## Steps